jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 2

-In JavaScript, we would have had to keep the call to `formatMiddleNames`, but in Elm-land, we were able to remove it.
-That allows us to do one more thing: check whether `formatMiddleNames` is ever used anywhere else.
+In JavaScript, we would have had to keep the call to `formatUserInfo`, but in Elm-land, we were able to remove it.
+That allows us to do one more thing: check whether `formatUserInfo` is ever used anywhere else.

 ```elm
 module SomeModule exposing (formatUserName, functionToReplace1)